Desk fixes

 What reviewers say actually resolves it

 The pattern that shows up over and over in real buyer reviews is a lot simpler than a new chair: something under the feet that restores the missing support, so your legs stop needing the seat edge to hold their weight.
-A few specifics reviewers mention consistently: a footrest with some height range (not one fixed height) so it actually matches your particular desk-and-chair combo, and a surface wide enough that your whole foot rests flat instead of just your toes reaching down at an angle, which just relocates the pressure instead of removing it.
-The footrest roundup walks through the models our team’s review research points to most often for exactly this complaint — it’s a five-minute fix, not a furniture overhaul.
+The footrest roundup walks through the models our team’s review research points to most often for exactly this complaint — it’s a five-minute fix, not a furniture overhaul, which is precisely the kind of ratio I have a lot of respect for after a decade of retail buying spent watching people overspend on the wrong half of a problem.

-One honest caveat, because I’d rather say it than not: if the tingling doesn’t resolve within a few minutes of standing and moving around, or it’s showing up somewhere other than your feet, that’s a conversation for an actual doctor, not a blog about desks.
-What I’m describing here is the extremely common, purely-mechanical, “I’ve been sitting the same way for six hours” version — which, for most desk workers, is exactly what it is.
-It’s also usually one piece of a bigger setup mismatch, which is worth a look through the Home Office & Ergonomics hub if this is the first of several small desk annoyances you’ve been meaning to sort out.
+One honest caveat, because I’d rather say it than not: if the tingling doesn’t resolve within a week of a properly-fitted footrest, or it’s showing up somewhere other than your feet, that’s a conversation for an actual doctor, not a blog about desks.
+What I’m describing here is the extremely common, purely-mechanical version — and it’s usually one piece of a bigger setup mismatch, worth a look through the Home Office & Ergonomics hub if this is the first of several small desk annoyances you’ve been meaning to sort out.

 — Winnie